Palestinian Gandhi: Definition of non-violence

-Examples of the use of non-violence by Palestinians
+Historical use of non-violence by Palestinians

 Other commentators have argued that non-violent tactics have been used by Palestinians and pro-Palestinian activists, but have been suppressed.
 Nicholas Casey of The New York Times wrote in 2024 that non-violent actions in the Occupied Palestinian Territories are "notably challenging", as the Israeli military "has forbidden nearly every form of protest, even things as small as gathering more than 10 people for a political conversation or simply waving the Palestinian flag.
 The simplest acts of defiance can be seen as a threat."

 Benay Blend of The Palestine Chronicle wrote in 2019 that "rather than asking why there is no such Palestinian leader, it might be more instructive to ask when will Israel stop assassinating, disabling and imprisoning potential Gandhis", pointing towards Palestinian actions such as the Great March of Return, largely peaceful demonstrations that saw thousands of protestors injured by Israeli forces, and the non-violent protests in Bil'in against the West Bank barrier, which saw the Israeli military destroying the cameras of Palestinians who tried to film the military's repression of the protests.
+Palestinian liberation theology leader Naim Ateek has argued that "there are people today in Israeli prisons, like Marwan Barghouti, one of the main leaders of the Second Intifada - who was jailed in 2002 – who could have played a role in the peace process.
+Israel is looking for someone who will adopt their methods and if they don’t accept, they will be assassinated or sidelined."

 Victoria Mason of the Australian National University and Richard A. Falk of Princeton University have argued that "the international community has, for the most part, failed to acknowledge and support Palestinian nonviolence" and that, "comparison with the focus on Palestinian violence, the equally significant history of Palestinian nonviolent resistance is virtually unknown."
 Mason and Falk pointed to examples such as the Arab general strike of 1936, which was met with a British crackdown, the early stages of the First Intifada in the late 1980s, which Israeli Minister of Defence Yitzhak Rabin ordered suppressed with "force, might, and beatings," and the Palestinian cultural value of sumud.
 Manal A. Jamal of James Madison University has pointed towards the National Guidance Committee, set up after the 1976 West Bank local elections and banned by the Israeli government in 1982, as well as the deportation of Mubarak Awad, a prominent Palestinian advocated of non-violence, in 1988 on charges of inciting unrest.

-Branko Marcetic of Jacobin has pointed towards anti-BDS laws in many Western countries criminalising boycotts of Israel, saying that the same politicians who call for the emergence of a Palestinian Gandhi have advanced laws that would criminalise Gandhian methods.
+Palestinian Mandela

+Some commentators have argued that a Palestinian equivalent to South African anti-apartheid activist and co-founder of the uMkhonto weSizwe paramilitary Nelson Mandela is required instead of a Palestinian equivalent to Gandhi.
+Christopher Hitchens pointed to calls for a Palestinian Mandela by Palestinian scholar Edward Said and argued that it would be "a better direction than Gandhi... the ANC wasn’t pacifist in name or in fact, despite the Mahatma’s early input."